Lost in Translation: Simulation-Informed Bayesian Inference Improves Understanding of Molecular Motion From Neutron Scattering

 Significantly, the experimental estimates for the two rotational diffusion coefficients are distinct and non-zero (\cref{fig:hist}b and \cref{fig:hist}c); by addressing the issues highlighted in the introduction, it is possible, for the first time, to distinguish the anisotropy of the benzene rotation with QENS.
 Previously, it was not possible to observe anisotropy, and a single rotational diffusion coefficient was obtained from QENS data~\cite{Kikuchi2023}.
 This single value closely matches the average of the tumbling and spinning diffusion coefficients determined in this work.
-The marginal posterior distributions for $D_s$ and $D_t$ indicate faster and slower rotation, respectively, than observed in our simulations, leading to an anisotropy ratio of around \num{11}\unskip.
+The marginal posterior distributions for $D_s$ and $D_t$ indicate faster and slower rotation, respectively, than observed in our simulations, leading to an anisotropy ratio of around \num{11}\unskip\unskip \unskip .
 This anisotropy ratio is greater than that found from simulation alone, which may be rationalised by recognising that experimentally, liquid benzene has been shown to form `T'- and `Y'-shaped perpendicular dimers, as well as parallel $\pi$-stacked agglomerates~\cite{Falkowska2016, Headen2019}; structures that are not observed in our simulations (see~\ref{sec:comp_marta}) and would make tumbling energetically unfavourable compared to spinning.
-By using simulations as a quantitative model for the experimental data, our model can characterise this anisotropy without the accuracy limitations associated with classical simulations.
+Though interesting, this elevated anisotropy requires further investigation to conclusively say it was underestimated in previous work.
+By using simulations as a quantitative model for the experimental data, it has been possible to observe anisotropy that could not be measured previously with QENS.